 - If you do not have access to the email/phone number on the profile summary, click the "No longer have access…" link and enter new contact information.
 Facebook will use this new information to contact you about regaining access to the account.

-These may be all the same person or multiple, different people.
-The Owner has access to information, such as passwords, along with the abilities to delete the account and add managers.
+These may be the same person or multiple people, however, the Owner has access to all information, such as passwords, along with the ability to delete the account and add managers.

 Here's what to do:

-- Visit Google My Business and sign in either with the existing login information or create a new account.
+- Visit Google My Business and sign in with the existing login information or create a new account.

 - You'll be given an option to verify the business.
-Choose the option that best meets your needs:
+Choose the option that best meets your needs.

 - Once verified, you'll have Owner access to the account.

-- If you receive the message "Someone else has already verified this listing", click Request Ownership and follow the instructions to reclaim your business.
+- If you receive the message "Someone else has already verified this listing," click Request Ownership and follow the instructions to reclaim your business.

-To become the Page Admin, you'll need to meet the following LinkedIn criteria, which are tied very heavily to your personal LinkedIn account:
+To become the Page Admin, you'll need to meet the following LinkedIn criteria, which are tied to your personal LinkedIn account:

 - A company email address is one of the confirmed email addresses on your LinkedIn account.